By Jim Kimble / Updated April 8, 2022

 DIRECTV STREAM works on Roku, Android TV, Fire TV devices, Apple TV and smartphones and tablets.
 You can look over the different channel lineups before making any decisions.

-The MLB also has MLB.tv which live streams all out-of-market games for every team.
+MLB.tv live streams all out-of-market games for every team.

 Minnesota Twins games are blacked out for fans living in the team’s home broadcast region.
-The service allows subscribers who live in an out-of-market area to watch Minnesota Twins games.
+The service allows subscribers who live in an out-of-market area to watch games.

 A subscription to MLB.tv costs $24.99 per month.
 Amazon Prime members can get a free 7-day trial of MLB.tv through Amazon Channels.
 The regular rate kicks in once the trial ends.

-Apple TV+ is delivering a weekly Friday night doubleheader during the 2022 MLB season.
+Apple TV+ is delivering two weekly Friday night games during the 2023 MLB season.

-Apple TV+ works on most major streaming devices, including Roku, Amazon Fire TV, Google Chromecast with Google TV.
+Apple TV+ works on most major streaming devices, including Apple TV, Roku, Amazon Fire TV, Chromecast with Google TV.
 Smart TVs from Samsung, LG, Sony, Vizio, Panasonic and Hisense are also supported.

 ---|---|---|